Grey-Lancaster/hello-world-improv-wifi/README.md

   - **Three Long Blinks**: Error in configuration.
 - Once connected, the ESP32 starts a basic web server on port `80`.
 - Visit the device's IP address (e.g., `http://192.168.1.x`) to access the webpage.
+- **Note:** If your webflasher says "port fails to initialize," simply power off the ESP32 and try again.

 ## Example Output
 The served webpage displays: